 Side Note: The fish photos shown here are from

 Fishes.
 I recommend this one

 because the pictures are lifelike.
-It's a pocket size and just
+It is a pocket size and just

 160 pages.
-Scanning through you'll be able to identify that
+Scanning through you will be able to identify that

 fish you just brought up.